-- Offer #1.
-Make the offer relatable to the story: “Carl started with our new OnRamp program.
-Here’s how:” Include a clickable link to sign up for OnRamp.
+2. Offer #1.
+Make the offer relatable to the story: “Carl started with our new on-ramp program.
+Here’s how… .”
+Include a clickable link to sign up for on-ramp.

-- Personal note: though all of the above should be written in professional language (third-person, active tense) this section should be in the first-person and typed the way you speak.
+6. Personal note: Though all of the above should be written in professional language (third-person, active tense), this section should be in the first person and typed the way you speak.

-- Client Story #1.
-Use a kid from your CFK program ONLY if you have express permission to do so.
+1. Client Story #1.
+Use a kid from your kids program ONLY if you have express permission to do so.
 Make sure you have a photo release on your waiver, but ask their parent if you can feature them.
 If not, use the same client story from your GENERAL newsletter.

-- Offer #1: explain the BENEFITS of your CFK program (or sport-specific training program.)
+2. Offer #1: explain the BENEFITS of your kids program (or sport-specific training program).

-- Education #1: Parents need reassurance that your program is: a) safe; b) a good fit for their schedule (relevant); and c) fun for their kid.
-Link to CFJ articles with a one-paragraph lead-in.
-Even better: write blog posts about youth training, and link to those.
+3. Education #1: Parents need reassurance that your program is: safe, a good fit for their schedule (relevant) and fun for their kid.
+Link to educational articles with a one-paragraph lead-in.
+Even better: write blog posts about youth training and link to those.

 Debate rages about how often to send your newsletter, but I prefer this schedule:

 Offer unsubscribe links.
-Readers who ‘unsubscribe’ can always resubscribe later, but people who hit “spam” will probably never get your emails again, even when they’re ready for them.
-Use the “Check for Spam” option to see the likelihood of your email being bounced.
-Include only one or two pictures, since many servers will filter out emails with large attachments.
-MailChimp and Constant Contact will usually prompt you to do these automatically.
+Readers who “unsubscribe” can always resubscribe later, but people who hit “spam” will probably never get your emails again, even when they’re ready for them.
+Use the “check for spam” option to see the likelihood of your email being bounced.
+Include only one or two pictures because many servers will filter out emails with large attachments.
+MailChimp and Constant Contact will usually prompt you to do this stuff automatically.

 Also, don’t spam people.
-“Drip” campaigns make me shudder.
 What’s YOUR first reaction when you get an unsolicited email?
-How about one that doesn’t give you anything of value, but tries to sell you on a service?
+How about one that doesn’t give you anything of value but tries to sell you on a service?